zhengxyz123/pyglet/doc/external_resources.rst

 A 2D library for game development focusing on simplicity.
 (https://arcade.academy)

-Arcade builds on Pyglet with a focus to make creating 2D arcade games simple and easy for hobbyists and new programmers.
+Arcade builds on pyglet with a focus to make creating 2D arcade games simple and easy for hobbyists and new programmers.